 Like savings, investing well requires a high level of discipline.
-Your retirement plan at work probably requires you to have some money withheld from your paycheck, which can sting a little bit.
-And if you want to be really successful in investing and building wealth, you’ll have to invest some money on your own, too, outside of your employer-sponsored plan.
+Your retirement plan at work probably requires you to have some money withheld from your paycheck.
+And if you want to be really successful in investing and building wealth, you’ll have to invest some money on your own, too.

 This kind of investing will make you a millionaire by the time you retire if you do it right.
-But it takes discipline to find this kind of money in your budget every month and set it aside for investing.
-If you’re financially lazy, you’ll probably never invest like you should, which could cost you millions of dollars in lost opportunity.
+But it takes discipline to set aside this money every month.
+If you’re financially lazy, you’ll probably never invest like you should.
+And that could cost you millions of dollars in lost opportunity.

 5) You’re not giving enough.

-Though we are in charge of handling the money that comes into our lives, our money isn’t our own.
-In the end, it all belongs to God, and one of the things that He wants us to do is to give that money to help people in need.
+Though we are each in charge of handling the money that comes into our lives, our money isn’t our own.
+In the end, it all belongs to God.
+And one of the things that He wants us to do is to give that money to help people in need.
 If you’re financially lazy, though, you’re probably not giving as much as you should.

-Like any other worthwhile financial goal, giving money on a regular basis requires having extra money to give.
-Since financial laziness usually leaves you with less money than you need (instead of more), giving is often the first thing that people forego.
-This is tragic, because giving is one of the most important things that we can do with our money.
+Giving is one of the most important things we can do with our money. tweet this!Giving money on a regular basis requires having extra money to give.
+Since financial laziness is costing you money, though, you’re probably not able to give very much.
+This is tragic, because giving is one of the most important things we can do with our money.

-If you fail to give like you should, you’re also going to miss out on the blessing that come along with giving.
+If you don’t give much, you’re missing out on the blessing that come along with giving.
 We reap what we sow.
-And if you’re sowing nothing, nothing is exactly what you can expect to reap in return.
+And if you’re sowing nothing, what are you going to reap in return?

-As you can see, the dripping faucet of your financial laziness might not seem like a big deal right now, but it’s going to cost you a lot of money in the long run.
-So, what’s it going to take for you to get your act together and fix it?
+The dripping faucet of your financial laziness might not seem like a big deal right now.
+But it could ost you a lot of money in the long run.
+So, what are you going to do to get it fixed?